-because it is most closely tied to investment activities.
+Outcome variables.
+For the outcome variables, prior research typically focuses on investment.
+We start instead with borrowing, which is key to understanding the mechanisms; we then proceed to the impact on investment activities.
+The main variable we use is net long-term debt issuance from the statement of cash flows, defined as issuance minus reduction of long-term debt (Compustat item DLTIS - DLTR), normalized by lagged assets.
+We focus on long-term debt because it is most closely tied to investment activities.
 We also present results for several other debt issuance variables, including changes in total book debt, and changes in both secured debt and unsecured debt (using additional data from CapitalIQ).
 Since EBCs apply at the firm level, all types of debt may be affected.
-For investment activities, we examine capital expenditures (spending on plant, property, and equipment) as well as R&D spending.
+For investment activities, we examine capital expenditures (spending on plant, property, and equipment) as well as R&D spending, normalized by lagged assets.

 Independent variables.
 The main independent variable of interest is operating earnings (EBITDA), which directly affect EBCs.
-We use the Compustat variable EBITDA.31 We start with the first line in Equation (5), which includes EBITDA and controls.
+We use the Compustat variable EBITDA, normalized by lagged assets.
+We start with the first line in Equation (5), which includes EBITDA and controls.
 This specification mimics traditional investment regressions which have one central cash flow variable, usually measured using earnings (e.g. income before extraordinary items plus depreciation and amortization or EBITDA).
-Here the EBITDA coefficient λ picks up both the impact through relaxing EBCs, and the impact through increasing cash receipts/internal funds.
+Here the EBITDA coefficient $\lambda$ picks up both the impact through relaxing EBCs, and the impact through increasing cash receipts/internal funds.

 To isolate the impact of EBITDA through borrowing constraints, we then control for measures of internal funds.
-We control for net cash receipts, measured using Compustat variable OANCF (adding back interest expenses XINT to prevent mechanical correlation with debt issuance).
+We control for net cash receipts OCF, measured using Compustat variable OANCF (adding back interest expenses XINT to prevent mechanical correlation with debt issuance) normalized by lagged assets.
 Net cash receipts OCF captures the actual amount of cash a firm gets from its operations (it does not include cash receipts/outlays due to financing or investment activities).
 For a firm over time, EBITDA and OCF are about 0.6 correlated.
 These two variables are different for several reasons.
 First, there are timing differences between earnings recognition (when goods/services are provided to customers) and cash payments (which can be before, during, or after earnings recognition).
 Second, OCF includes net cash receipts due to non-operating income, special items, and taxes, which may not count towards EBITDA.
 Third, accounting rules may stipulate additional exclusions or inclusions to earnings.
-Appendix E provides a detailed discussion of the definitions of EBITDA and OCF and their relationships.
-We also control for cash holdings at the beginning of period t in X{it} .
+Appendix D provides a detailed discussion of the definitions of EBITDA and OCF and their relationships.
+We also control for cash holdings (Compustat CHE, which includes holdings of cash and short-term/liquid financial securities, normalized by assets) at the beginning of period t.